UniHealth Peer Health Educator Fellowship

 With the generous support of The UniHealth Foundation, Whittier College has established the UniHealth Undergraduate Peer Health Educator Fellowship & Internship: Creating a Healthy Life Lab Program at Whittier College to Promote Campus Health and Wellness and Launch a Diverse Cohort of Students into Health Professions.

-This hybrid fellowship/internship is for students who possess a career or personal interest in Allied Health fields (e.g. Kinesiology, Medicine, Public health), Social Sciences (e.g. Psychology, Social-work, Anthropology), Whittier Scholars Program, Education or Human Development and desire to accelerate their personal, professional and career readiness by learning and implementing an equitable health delivery model for the Whittier College community as a peer health educator.
-Eight to ten fellowship awards per year are intended for first, second, or third-year students who will commit to both a summer fellowship and an academic year internship.
+This fellowship is for students who possess a career or personal interest in Allied Health fields (e.g. Kinesiology, Medicine, Public health), Social Sciences (e.g. Psychology, Social-work, Anthropology), Whittier Scholars Program, Education or Human Development and desire to accelerate their personal, professional and career readiness by learning and implementing an equitable health delivery model for the Whittier College community as a peer health educator.
+Eight fellowship awards are intended for first, second, or third-year students who will commit to the six-week summer training and the possibility of an academic year internship.

 Eligibility Criteria